 #1 Bad Credit Financing for Heavy Equipment

-- Buying New Equipment
+- Used + New Equipment

 We know equipment values.
 It’s in our name!
 Come see us if your lender requires a heavy equipment appraisal or if you need to sell a piece of equipment.

-However, when it comes to upgrading or buying your first piece of heavy equipment, few people often have the cash on hand needed to do so all at once.
+When it comes to upgrading or buying your first piece of heavy equipment, few people often have the cash on hand needed to do so all at once.

 In that situation, equipment financing is often the only option available.